FlorianMuellerklein/FlorianMuellerklein.github.io/_posts/2016-2-14-cnn_streetview.md

 {: .center}
 ![Original](http://i.imgur.com/vNkJrKi.png)![Augmented](http://i.imgur.com/0G8Khxv.gif)

 Here is the code for the data augmentation batch iterator.
 It mostly uses skimage for all of the image processing.
-For a great example on how to implement a similar batch iterator see Daniel Nouri's tutorial [here](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/).
+For a great example on how to implement a similar batch iterator into a python neural network see Daniel Nouri's tutorial [here](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/).

 {: .code}
 ``` python